 The Ascension Island Council is an elected body that provides advice to the Administrator on matters relating to the governance of Ascension Island.
 As a result of changes in the constitutional arrangements for Ascension Island, the first Island Council of seven members was elected and took office on 1 November 2002.
 Current Councillors are Samantha Arms-Lawrence, Kitty George and Nicholas John, elected on 1 September 2016 and Terence Young who was elected on 30 November 2017.

 Councillor Keturah George

 Kitty was born on St Helena Island in 1970 and lived there until she moved to Ascension in 1990.
 This is her third term on the Ascension Island Council.
-She represented the Council at the JMC (then OTCC) in London in December 2011.
-Kitty is currently working as Shipping Agent with Ascension Island Government.
+She represented the Council at the JMC (then OTCC) in London in December 2011 and is currently working as Shipping Agent with Ascension Island Government.
 She has two adult sons.

-The Island Council invites the public to express their views on proposed legislation.
+From time to time the Island Council invites the public to express their views on proposed legislation.
 Please be assured that submissions made through the website will be received by Councillors anonymously.
-You can contact the Councillors with your views on the draft legislation detailed below by clicking on their pictures or by using the contact form at the bottom of this page.
+You can contact the Councillors by clicking on their pictures or by using the contact form at the bottom of this page.
 This form can also be used to contact Councillors with your views or comments on any other issues as appropriate.